-C. English Language and Culture / Interpretation and Translation Program / International Teaching Assistant Instructors
+B. English Language and Culture / Interpretation and Translation Program / International Teaching Assistant Instructors

-1. Definitions

-- a.
+- 1. Definitions - a.
 An ELC/ITP/ITA Instructor is a bargaining unit employee appointed to teach non-credit courses in the English Language and Culture/Interpretation and Translation/International Teaching Assistant Program. - b.
-The University hires ELC/ITP/ITA Instructors in the following categories: continuing full-time, continuing part-time or temporary: - i.
-A continuing full-time instructor shall mean an employee hired with no predetermined termination date who works a minimum of 35 hours per week and at least 40 weeks per year. - ii.
-A continuing part-time instructor shall mean an employee hired with no predetermined termination date who works less than 35 hours per week and at least 40 weeks per year. - iii.
+The University hires ELC/ITP/ITA Instructors in the following categories: continuing or temporary: - i.
+A continuing instructor shall mean an employee hired with no predetermined termination date who works no fewer than 240 contact hours and 40 weeks over the year beginning in September and ending in August.
+Should they choose to work below this threshold, notwithstanding leave, lay-off or lack of work, they shall forfeit their continuing status and be converted to temporary instructor status. - ii.
 A temporary instructor shall mean an employee who has been appointed other than as noted above, hired with a predetermined termination date.
+Instructors are only hired on a temporary basis when insufficient work is available for a new continuing instructor position, including when a continuing instructor is on a leave of absence and another continuing instructor is not available to cover the absence.

-The Department will use all reasonable efforts to first maximize the number of continuing full-time instructor positions and then continuing part-time instructor positions.
+The Department will use all reasonable efforts to first maximize the number of continuing instructor hours and then temporary instructor hours.